colinhacks/zod/README.md

 ### TypeScript versions

 Zod 1.0.x is compatible with TypeScript 3.2+.
-Earlier versions contain bugs that will interfere there were known type inference bugs in TypeScript that will cause errors.

 # Usage